dfch/BydCanProtocol/README.md

 Things to note:

 * Frames sent from Victron seem to be ignorable.
 We can just start sending the frames at any time.
+* I did not check if the order of the frames is important.
+The above sequence seems to work.
 * If frames are not sent completeley or properly, Venus OS tends to recognise the sender as "Pylontech" or "CAN bus BMS".
 * If frames are not sent frequently enough, Venus OS interprets the sender as being disconnected (offering to *remove* the device).
 * "Redetect battery" in Venus OS seems to send some frames to the "battery".
 It seems to be sufficient to just keep on sending the above frames (no other sequence needed).